fvsch/kirby-twig/README.md

 {% endblock %}
 ```

-What are the `{% extends '@templates/layout.twig' %}` and `{% block content %}` part?
+See the `{% extends '@templates/layout.twig' %}` and `{% block content %}` parts?
 They’re a powerful way to manage having a common page layout for many templates, and only changing the core content (and/or other specific parts).
 Read [our Twig templating guide](doc/guide.md) for more information.

 ### Rendering a template in PHP: the `twig` helper